Th3-M4jor/retf/README.md

 # RETF
-A pure Ruby parser and serializer for the Erlang External Term Format (ETF).
+A ~~pure Ruby~~ parser and serializer for the Erlang External Term Format (ETF).

+(This started as a pure Ruby implementation but it was as slow as molasses compared to JSON and msgpack, so it was rewritten in C)

 ## Installation
 ```bash